Rules or Laws?

 Or a rule can be something you are not allowed to do in a particular situation!

-Everywhere we go – at home, at school, in our communities – there a rules.
+Everywhere we go – at home, at school, in our communities – there are rules.

 For example, if you play a sport, you will know there are lots of rules to follow.